rwxd/pyreadwise/docs/index.md

 ## Documentation

-The documentation can be found at <https://rwxd.github.io/pyreadwise/>
+The latest documentation can be found at <https://rwxd.github.io/pyreadwise/>

+If you've checked out the source code (for example to review a PR), you can build the latest documentation by running `make serve-docs`.